Menu

 Dating from 1858, The Old School House oozes charm and character.
 Splashes of colour from carefully curated soft-furnishings have been used to artful effect against a more neutral backdrop to allow the property’s plentiful original features to take centre stage.

 Families and groups will appreciate the array of living spaces on offer, the highlight of which is the magnificent light-filled school room complete with vast windows positioned so that the children would not be distracted from their lessons!
 An adjacent snug provides a cosy spot for curling up with a book whilst the heated conservatory is a fabulous light space for yoga, crafting or reading.
-A dining-cum-sitting room next to the kitchen is the ideal convivial entertaining space.
+An open-plan dining and seating area next to the kitchen creates the ideal convivial entertaining space.

 The three bedrooms comprise a ground floor bedroom double with an adjacent family bathroom – an ideal option for less mobile guests.
 Two additional first-floor bedrooms in the eaves are accessed by a spiral staircase; a double with an en suite shower room and a twin.